 NAIC staff recommends that the Working Group move this item to the active listing, categorized as nonsubstantive and expose revisions to SSAP No. 43R—Loan-Backed and Structures Securities, incorporating minor scope modifications to reflect recent changes to the STACR and CAS programs.
 The proposed edits would allow credit risk transfer securities from Freddie Mac and Fannie Mae to remain in scope when a REMIC structure is used in the STACR program or CAS program.

 Mortgage-referenced securities do not meet the definition of a loan-backed or structured security but are explicitly captured in scope of this statement.
-In order to qualify as a mortgage-referenced security, the security must be issued by a government sponsored enterprise in the form of a “credit risk transfer” in which the issued security is tied to a referenced pool of mortgages.
-These securities do not qualify as “loan-backed securities” as the pool of mortgages are not held in trust and the amounts due under the investment are not backed or secured by the mortgage loans.
-Rather, these items reflect instruments in which the payments received are linked to the credit and principal payment risk of the underlying mortgage loan borrowers captured in the referenced pool of mortgages.
+In order to qualify as a mortgage-referenced security, the security must be issued by a government sponsored enterprise or by a special purpose trust in a transaction sponsored by a government sponsored enterprise in the form of a “credit risk transfer” in which the issued security is tied to a referenced pool of mortgages and. the payments received are linked to the credit and principal payment risk of the underlying mortgage loan borrowers captured in the referenced pool of mortgages.
 For these instruments, reporting entity holders may not receive a return of their full principal as principal repayment is contingent on repayment by the mortgage loan borrowers in the referenced pool of mortgages.
 Unless specifically noted, the provisions for loan-backed securities within this standard apply to mortgage-referenced securities.

 For RMBS/CMBS securities within the scope of this statement, the initial NAIC designation used to determine the carrying value method and the final NAIC designation for reporting purposes is determined using a multi-step process.
 The Purposes and Procedures Manual of the NAIC Investment Analysis Office provides detailed guidance.
 A general description of the processes is as follows:

-Financial Modeling: The NAIC identifies securities where financial modeling must be used to determine the NAIC designation.
+Financial Modeling: Pursuant to the P&P manual, the NAIC identifies select securities where financial modeling must be used to determine the NAIC designation.
 NAIC designation based on financial modeling incorporates the insurers’ carrying value for the security.
 For those securities that are financially modeled, the insurer must use NAIC CUSIP specific modeled breakpoints provided by the modelers in determining initial and final designation for these identified securities.
 Securities where modeling results in zero expected loss in all scenarios are automatically considered to have a final NAIC designation of NAIC 1, regardless of the carrying value.
 The three-step process for modeled securities is as follows:

 i.
 Step 1: Determine Initial Designation – The current amortized cost (divided by remaining par amount) of a loan-backed or structured security is compared to the modeled breakpoint values assigned to the six (6) NAIC designations for each CUSIP to establish the initial NAIC designation.